Category:

 How is AI interface design different from standard UX design?

-Standard UX design assumes consistent, predictable system behavior.
-AI interface design differs because it handles probabilistic outputs where results vary with each query.
+AI interface design differs from standard UX because it handles probabilistic outputs where results vary with each query, while standard UX assumes consistent, predictable system behavior.
 This requires additional design layers including explainability, fallback states, confidence indicators, and user control over autonomous decisions that traditional UX never addresses.

 Which agencies have real production AI product experience?

 Fuselab Creative, Neuron, and Momentum Design Lab have shipped production AI systems where outputs influence real user decisions.
 Fuselab’s portfolio includes Stardog Voicebox, CYNGN, and Grid AI.
-Clay and ustwo focus on consumer-facing AI experiences.
-Netguru and Code District emphasize engineering-led AI implementation with UX integrated into delivery.
+Clay focuses on consumer-facing AI experiences, while Merge, Netguru, and Code District emphasize engineering-led AI implementation with UX integrated into delivery.

 How much does AI UX design cost in 2026?